21 Great Day Trips From New York City

 Fire Island, New York

-Fire Island is a small barrier island situated off of Long Island that has long-been a home to many vacation communities.
+Fire Island is a small barrier island off Long Island that has long been home to many vacation communities.
 The Island has a little something for everyone, depending on where you visit.
-While there are some family friendly areas, the island is largely a party destination, especially popular with the LGBTQ community.
+While some family-friendly areas exist, the island is largely a party destination, especially popular with the LGBTQ community.

-Kismet is on the west side of the island, which is part single party, part family-oriented.
-Another family-friendly village to check out is Saltaire, which boasts a number of youth sports programs.
+Kismet is on the island’s west side, which is part single-party and part family-oriented.
+Another family-friendly village to check out is Saltaire, which boasts some youth sports programs.
 Be sure to check out Clam Cove Harbor.
 Creative types should check out Fair Harbor.
 For the LGBTQ community, Cherry Grove and Fire Island Pines are popular villages to visit.

-Definitely bring some cash with you when you visit, as many places on the island don’t take cards, such as the small shops and transportation services.
+Bring some cash when you visit, as many places on the island don’t take cards, such as the small shops and transportation services.

-For an easy day trip from NYC to Fire Island, the drive takes less than an hour.
+The drive takes less than an hour for an easy day trip from NYC to Fire Island.
 However, vehicle traffic isn’t permitted in the summer.
-Your best option is to take a train from Penn Station to Babylon, and then a bus to Islipp Town Hall.
+Your best option is to take a train from Penn Station to Babylon and then a bus to Islipp Town Hall.
 This takes just about two hours.

 Beacon, New York